niartenyaw/dcos-docs-site/pages/1.13/security/oss/authentication/out-of-band-verification/index.md

 layout: layout.pug
 navigationTitle:  Out-of-band Authentication
 title: Out-of-band Authentication
-excerpt: Verify DC/OS Authentication by 3rd-party authenticators
+excerpt: Out-of-band Verification of a DC/OS Authentication token
-menuWeight: 30
+menuWeight: 20

 ---
 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-# Out-of-band Verification of DC/OS Authentication tokens
 Other services can authenticate incoming requests on behalf of the DC/OS [Identity and Access Manager (IAM)](/1.13/overview/architecture/components/#dcos-iam) component, using public key cryptography.
 This works if the authentication token presented by the client has been signed by the IAM using its private key (with the RS256 algorithm).

 ## Bouncer JSON Web Key Set (JWKS) endpoint